|

 GROPS_PROLOGUE

-If this is set to foo, then grops uses the file foo (in
+If this is set to foo, then grops uses the file foo (in the

-prologue.
-The option -P overrides this environment
+The option -P overrides this environment variable.

 SOURCE_DATE_EPOCH